 “Open Sunday Mamer,” “pharmacy on duty Esch,” “hairdresser available today” — practical searches that generate immediate visits.
 They’re often well handled through Google Business (opening hours, posts) but rarely exploited in website content.

 The temptation is to drop a town name into every sentence.
-That’s counterproductive — Google has penalised keyword stuffing since 2011 (Panda update) and users sense it immediately.
+That’s counterproductive — Google penalises keyword stuffing and users sense it immediately.

 The right approach: write content that naturally reflects your activity and service area.
 If you’re a plumber in Mamer, talk about your service area in Mamer and surrounding communes.
 If you cover the whole country for emergencies, say so.
 The local keyword is a consequence of well-written content, not an objective in itself.